 Combining Marks.
 Devanagari and other Indic scripts have a number of combining marks that could be considered diacritic.
-One class of these marks, known as bindus, is represented by U+0901 DEVANAGARI SIGN CANDRABINDU and U+0902 DEVANAGARI SIGN ANUSVARA.
+One class of these marks, known as bindus, is represented by U+0901 DEVANAGARI SIGN CANDRABINDU and U+0902 DEVANAGARI SIGN ANUS-VARA.
 These marks indicate nasalization or final nasal closure of a syllable.
 U+093C DEVANAGARI SIGN NUKTA is a true diacritic.
 It is used to extend the basic set of consonant letters by modifying them (with a subscript dot in Devanagari) to create new letters.
-U+0951..U+0954 are a set of combining marks used in transcription of Sanskrit texts.